 Proposed Amendments:

 2.1.3.1.
-The voting faculty of each department or school shall have shared responsibility with the relevant dean to determine procedures for the nomination of chairpersons and directors to be selected by the Provost.
+The voting faculty of each department or school shall have shared responsibility with the relevant dean to determine procedures for the nomination of chairpersons and directors to be selected by the dean and approved by the Provost.

 3.2.4.8.1.
-These administrative positions are the Provost, the Vice President for Research and Graduate Studies, the Senior Vice President for Student Life and Engagement, the Dean of Undergraduate Studies, the Dean of the Graduate School, the Dean of International Studies and Programs, the Dean of the Libraries, and the Dean of the Honors College.
+These administrative positions are the Provost, the Vice President for Research and Graduate Studies, the Vice President for Student Affairs, the Dean of Undergraduate Studies, the Dean of the Graduate School, the Dean of International Studies and Programs, the Dean of the Libraries, and the Dean of the Honors College.

 3.2.5.1.
 University-level Standing Committees that deal predominantly with issues other than the curriculum and faculty life (e.g., tenure and promotion, salary, benefits) report to University Council.
-Such committees include the University Committee on Student Life and Engagement, the University Committee on Undergraduate Education, the University Committee on Graduate Studies, the University Committee on the Libraries, and the University Committee on Academic Governance.
+Such committees include the University Committee on Student Affairs, the University Committee on Undergraduate Education, the University Committee on Graduate Studies, the University Committee on the Libraries, and the University Committee on Academic Governance.

 3.2.7.1.
-ASMSU shall consider and act upon all recommendations to University Council regarding student academic rights and responsibilities and judicial procedures; upon any proposed amendment to or revision of Student Rights and Responsibilities at Michigan State University prior to its consideration by University Council; upon all matters brought before it by the President, the Provost, or the Senior Vice President for Student Life and Engagement; and upon all matters on which its constitution requires such action.
+ASMSU shall consider and act upon all recommendations to University Council regarding student academic rights and responsibilities and judicial procedures; upon any proposed amendment to or revision of Student Rights and Responsibilities at Michigan State University prior to its consideration by University Council; upon all matters brought before it by the President, the Provost, or the Vice President for Student Affairs; and upon all matters on which its constitution requires such action.

 3.2.8.1.
-COGS shall consider and act upon all recommendations to University Council regarding student academic rights and responsibilities and judicial procedures; upon any amendment to or revision of the SRR, and Graduate Student Rights and Responsibilities prior to its consideration by University Council; upon all matters brought before it by the President, the Provost, or the Senior Vice President for Student Life and Engagement; and upon all matters on which its constitution requires such action.
+COGS shall consider and act upon all recommendations to University Council regarding student academic rights and responsibilities and judicial procedures; upon any amendment to or revision of the SRR, and Graduate Student Rights and Responsibilities prior to its consideration by University Council; upon all matters brought before it by the President, the Provost, or the Vice President for Student Affairs; and upon all matters on which its constitution requires such action.

 3.3.1.2.4.
-All regular faculty members of the university who are not represented through colleges (non-college faculty) or who are not otherwise named in the membership of the Faculty Senate shall have representation as specified for colleges in 3.3.1.2.1 and 3.3.1.2.3.
+All faculty members of the university who are not represented through colleges (non-college faculty) or who are not otherwise named in the membership of the Faculty Senate shall have representation as specified for colleges in 3.3.1.2.1 and 3.3.1.2.3.
 The Secretary for Academic Governance shall supervise nomination procedures.

 3.3.6.1.
-The University Committee on Student Life and Engagement will report to the University Council, provided that recommendations by UCSLE that affect professional rights and responsibilities of faculty must have been approved by the Faculty Senate before consideration by the University Council.
+The University Committee on Student Affairs will report to the University Council, provided that recommendations by UCSA that affect professional rights and responsibilities of faculty must have been approved by the Faculty Senate before consideration by the University Council.

 4.1.
 Establishment of Standing Committees